so-fancy/diff-so-fancy/readme.md

 ## Contributing

-Pull requests quite welcome, along with any feedback or ideas.
+Any feedback or ideas are welcome.
+Please submit your pull requests against the [`next` branch](https://github.com/so-fancy/diff-so-fancy/tree/next).

 ### Other documentation